Cocuy

-Cocuy ([koˈkuj]) is a liquor distilled from the fermented juices of the head, body or leaves of Agave cocui ("green agave"), produced artisanally in the Venezuelan regions of Falcón and Lara.
+Cocuy ([koˈkuj]) is a liquor distilled from the fermented juices of the head, body or leaves of agave.

+In Venezuela, Agave cocui ("green agave") is used to artisanally produce the drink in Falcón and Lara.
 With a taste similar to other agave-based liquors such as tequila and mezcal, it is known as the Tequila of Venezuela.
 Long considered a cheap rural drink (cf. moonshine), since the 2013 collapse of the Venezuelan economy its popularity has boomed compared to more expensive imported competitors.
 The liquor has become popular even in Caracas, with trendy bars serving cocuy-based cocktails.
 Both the plant and their products have been declared by the government as part of the cultural and natural heritage of Falcón and Lara, and the cultural and ancestral heritage of Venezuela as a whole.